At Westinghouse Park, we say History Happens Here.

 So, in numerous ways, the natural gas industry began that day in what is now Westinghouse Park.

-To read more on the subject, check out this article from Western Pennsylvania History Magazine.
+To read more on the subject, check out this article by Westinghouse biographer William Huber published in Western Pennsylvania History Magazine’s Summer 2022 edition.